 The Beatitudes begin the first sermon by Christ in the Bible.
 It provides much of the context for the teachings that follow.
 However, the translation that we read in English are somewhat different from what Christ said in the original Greek.

 In Greek, the Beatitudes reveal a spiritual evolution even without understanding the symbolic keys used.
 This evolution is lost in English versions.
 I discuss that evolution here in an article written without understanding the four keys to Christ’s symbols.

 With this in mind, we offer the following revised version of the Beatitudes with links to the discussion of the original Greek.

-Fortunate are those who lack spirit, for theirs is the kingdom of heaven.
+Fortunate beggars for spirit, for theirs is the kingdom of heaven.

-Fortunate are those who mourn: for they are being summoned.
+Fortunate those who mourn: for they are being summoned.

-Fortunate are the humble, for they shall inherit the world.
+Fortunate the soft, for they shall inherit the land.

 Fortunate are those who hunger and thirst for perfection: for they shall be satisfied.

 Fortunate are the merciful for they shall obtain mercy.